View from the top. Moose Mountain on the right.

 We considered using that trail on our return and then following the road, but in the end we decided to retrace our steps.
 The short, delightful ridgewalk was worth doing in reverse on such a beautiful day.

-We come to a trail junction after emerging from the trees.
+We came to a trail junction after emerging from the trees

 The ridge ahead